zalando/postgres-operator/docs/reference/operator_parameters.md

   the timeout for the complete postgres CRD creation.
 The default is `30s`.

 ## Load balancer related options

+Those options affect the behavior of load balancers created by the operator.
+In the CRD-based configuration they are grouped under the `load_balancer` key.

 * **db_hosted_zone**
   DNS zone for the cluster DNS name when the load balancer is configured for the cluster.
 Only used when combined with